PostsDesert/wholemeal/design.md

 - Auth Screen should be disabled behind a feature flag (or disabled)
 - The user should be logged in and always able to edit lists.
+- "back to spinner" button should be a component and also the same for both pages

 ### Todo (before internal release)